ettore9x9/pyplot-sa/README.md

 The folder `data_collection` stores all data extracted.
 If you need a more verbose output, you can look at the file `analysis.log`: which reports all the steps performed by the `run.sh`.

-The robot fails if it comes back in the wrong direction or remains blocked in the circuit.
-In these cases, the measurements can be false, so it is better to discard the data.
+Moreover, the robot fails if it comes back in the wrong direction or remains blocked in the circuit.
+In these cases, measures may be distorted, so it is better to discard them.
 In particular:
 * If the robot is blocked in the circuit, the average distance is false.
 * If the robot performs only one lap, the average time of a lap is false.

 In this situation, the data are discarded because deemed corrupted.

 Statistical analysis